 2) There’s no point in aiming for anything less.

 I talked about the simplicity, if not the ease, of the essence of the early and middle stages of recovery: simply eating, according to plan, and keeping on eating until the keeping on eating is no longer a problem.
-I said that full recovery was incompatible with what is so commonly done: deciding on an ‘acceptable’ BMI like 19 or 20 and starting to restrict one’s intake to stay there.
-I gave two pieces of evidence that this is counterproductive: the different rates of restoration for fat and fat-free mass, which are likely to result in a temporary bodyweight overshoot, and the gradual normalization of metabolic rate which is completed only in the final stages of weight restoration.
+I said that full recovery was incompatible with what is so commonly done: deciding on an ‘acceptable’ BMI like 19 or 20, eating just enough to get there, and starting to restrict one’s intake to stay there.
+I gave two pieces of evidence that this is counterproductive: the different rates of restoration for fat and fat-free mass, which are likely to result in a temporary bodyweight overshoot, and the gradual normalisation of metabolic rate which is completed only in the final stages of weight restoration.

 I didn’t say that.